 Harry Gwala District is committed to the principles of Batho Pele.
+A draft policy has been developed and will be adopted by council in May 2020.

 SERVICE DELIVERY CHARTER AND STANDARDS COMMITMENT CHARTER

 To commit to a turn-around time by dealing with consumer account queries in seven (7) days